 In some affinity frauds based on religion or ethnic groups, it becomes very hard for law enforcement to penetrate the group and detect the fraud before too many people are hurt.
 Witness the $33 million fraud last year caused by an Amish man who prayed on others in his same group.

 If convicted Tate George is facing 20 years on each count.
 His actual sentence based on sentencing guidelines is likely to be much less.

-If you are the victim of an affinity fraud or Ponzi scheme, its important to act quickly.
+If you are the victim of an affinity fraud or Ponzi scheme, it is important to act quickly.
 Very often only the first to act receive any recovery from the fraudster.
 Finding a good fraud attorney is also important.
 Often a recovery can be made from a third party – examples include banks, insurance companies, accountants and stockbrokers.